-Testing allows families to obtain a definitive diagnosis such as the cause of hearing loss, plan for the child's treatment (certain mutations are related to certain expected severity of hearing loss eventually), prognosticate success outcomes of cochlear implantation, assess the risk of hearing loss in future siblings, and avoids further tedious and expensive testing.
-This test is currently done free for Singaporeans under a BMRC-ASTAR grant.
-For patients who do not wish to join the study, or for foreigners seeking genetic testing for hearing loss, a clinical genetic testing service is also available.
+Testing provides families with a definitive diagnosis, including the cause of hearing loss.
+It aids in planning the child's treatment (as certain genetic mutations correlate with the severity of hearing loss), predicting the outcomes of cochlear implantation, assessing the risk in future siblings and eliminating the need for further expensive and costly testing.
+For Singaporeans, this test is available under a BMRC-ASTAR grant.
+For those opting out of the study, and for non-Singaporean patients, a clinical genetic testing service is also available.

-Every hearing impaired child should have a comprehensive hearing test and early intervention to ensure integration into the mainstream society.
+Every hearing-impaired child should have a comprehensive hearing test and early intervention to ensure integration into mainstream society.

-A year's study in Singapore (June 2002 to May 2003) showed that there is a clear need for an early detection and intervention programme.
-The incidence of hearing loss was found to be 5.2 in a 1000 and those with severe to profound impairment was 3 in a 1000.
+A study in Singapore from June 2002 to May 2003 highlighted the need for early detection and intervention.
+The incidence of hearing loss was found to be 5.2 per 1000 newborns, with severe to profound impairment occurring in 3 per 1000.

-The aim of the programme is to diagnose and intervene early so that children may acquire normal speech & language thereby reducing communication disabilities, achieve positive outcomes in academic performance and also enjoy normal social development.
-This also enhances opportunities for the hearing impaired child to be a part of the hearing world right from infant stage and subsequently receive formal education just like their hearing p eers.
+The aim of the UNHS programme is to diagnose and intervene early, allowing children to develop normal speech and language, thereby reducing communication disabilities.
+This early intervention also aims to foster positive academic outcomes and normal social development, enhancing the opportunities for hearing-impaired children to integrate into the hearing world from infancy and receive formal education alongside their hearing peers.

-For most children with a significant hearing loss, amplification with appropriate counselling and habilitative therapy may be the method of intervention.
+For most children with significant hearing loss, the preferred method of intervention may be amplification, accompanied by appropriate counselling and habilitative therapy.

-Sessions are conducted weekly each time, or as recommended by our therapists.
-The caregiver is present with the child at each session and is taught the various techniques to encourage the child to listen, react, respond and subsequently comprehend.
-The goal of each session is to arm the child's caregiver with skills that can be used during daily interactions with the child.
-All sessions are individualised based on the needs of the child and mainly take the form of play activities including singing and reading activities.
-Areas such as listening, language comprehension, language expression, speech, cognition and social skills are included in the goals of these activities in accordance to the child's needs.
-These are then taught to parents so that they can continue working on the relevant goals during play at home.
-Therapy is aimed at integrating each child into the demands of our listening society as far as possible.
+Therapy sessions are conducted weekly, or as recommended by our therapists.
+The caregiver attends each session with the child and learns various techniques to encourage the child to listen, react, respond and subsequently comprehend.
+The goal of each session is to equip caregivers with the skills necessary for daily interaction with the child.
+Sessions are tailored to the child's needs and typically involve play activities, including singing and reading.
+These activities aim to develop listening, language comprehension, language expression, speech, cognition and social, in accordance to the child's needs.
+These strategies are then shared with parents for continued application during play at home.
+The ultimate goal is to integrate each child, as fully as possible, into our listening society.

-We work closely with the caregiver and the rest of the child's family members to ensure that the child's lifestyle at home is that of an auditory verbal one.
-The aim is to equip each family with the appropriate education, guidance, advocacy and support.
-Home and school visits are made regularly to ensure that the child is integrating well in the listening world.
-Close contact is maintained with teachers, principals and other school staff.
-Therapy is also appropriate for adults who have had hearing loss since childhood and would like to learn to listen and speak better after being equipped with current amplification devices (hearing aids or cochlear implants) recommended by the doctors and audiologists.
+We work closely with caregivers and family members to ensure that the child's home environment supports an auditory-verbal lifestyle.
+Our aim is to provide families with the necessary education, guidance, advocacy and support.
+Regular home and school visits are conducted to monitor the child's integration into the listening world.
+We also maintain close contact with teachers, principals and other school staff.
+This therapy is also suitable for adults who have experienced hearing loss since childhood wish to improve their listening and speaking skills after being fitted with current amplification devices (hearing aids or cochlear implants) as recommended by doctors and audiologists.

 For further information on our Auditory Verbal Therapy service, please contact: Tel: 6772 4477

-Patients interested in the CI programme are advised to submit relevant information regarding their child's medical and hearing history for evaluation and selection.
-Based on the information received, they will then be advised as to whether they should undergo a more comprehensive assessment, such as the Auditory Performance Evaluation (APE).
+Prospective patients interested in the CI programme are encouraged to provide relevant information regarding their or their child's medical and hearing history for evaluation and candidate selection.
+Based on the information submitted, they may then be recommended for a more comprehensive assessment, such as the Auditory Performance Evaluation (APE).

-A qualified audiologist and therapist will conduct specific speech and language assessments as deemed suitable, and provide the post-implant habilitation.
+A qualified audiologist and therapist will conduct specific speech and language assessments as required and oversee post-implant habilitation.

 Cochlear Implant Investigations and Therapy